hein-j/reddit-sentiment-analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Ever wonder what a subreddit thinks about a given subject?
+Ever wonder how a subreddit feels about a certain subject?
 This script can provide insight.
-Input the name of the subreddit and a key word/ phrase to view bar plot representations of the sentiment analysis.
+Input the name of a subreddit and a key word/phrase to view bar plot representations of the sentiment analysis.

 ### Built With